 top of page

 UpSwing Canine Behavior Services strives for excellence.
-We are fully dedicated to using humane, family-friendly, positive training methods.
+We are fully dedicated to using only humane, completely family-friendly, positive training methods.
 We do not believe in taking short-cuts to training that may cause more behavioral issues in the future.
-We do not use intimidation, fear, force or pain to reach our training goals.
-This makes learning more enjoyable for you and your dog.
-In order to ensure that every dog and owner team finds success, we advocate the use of these positive, reward-based methods.
+We do not use intimidation, fear, force, physical punishment or pain to reach our training goals.
+We use the most up-to-date behavior information to develop our treatment plans for dogs.
+In order to ensure that every dog and owner team finds success, we advocate the use of positive, reward-based methods.
 This creates a more relaxed and safe learning space where dog and owner both can learn to truly love working together.
-It's all about the teamwork!
+Training should never be a battle between you and your dog, but a beautifully choreographed performance that you are working on together.
+You are a team!

-Positive reinforcement training is proven to be successful and the least stressful option for both dogs and their owners.
-It has shown to be highly effective in teaching dogs a wide range of behaviors and cues.
-By reinforcing desired behaviors with treats, praise, play, or attention, dogs are more likely to repeat them, making the training process more productive.
+Positive reinforcement training is proven to not only be successful, but the least stressful option for both dogs and their owners.
+It is highly effective in teaching dogs a wide range of behaviors and cues.
 Reinforcement-based training builds a strong foundation of understanding and communication between humans and dogs.
-This long-term approach ensures that dogs learn and retain the skills taught, making future training sessions easier and less stressful for both the dog and the owner.
 It can help grow the relationship and aid in bonding dog to owner.
-It can be adapted to suit different learning styles and temperaments of dogs.
+Contrary to what others may say, it absolutely can be adapted to suit different learning styles and temperaments of dogs.
 There really is no breed that needs a "heavy hand", which is proven time and time again in zoos everywhere where large exotic animals, like lions and tigers, are learning to cooperate for veterinary procedures using positive reinforcement.
-It is important to remember that this can be a slow process.
-Changing deep emotions or learned behaviors does not happen overnight.
-TV and social media never show the whole story!
-It takes practice, dedication and lots of hard work.
+It is important to remember that this can be a process.
+Actually changing deep emotions or learned and well-practiced behaviors does not happen overnight.
+It takes time to build new pathways in the brain!
+TV and social media never show the whole story.
+It requires dedication and lots of hard work to reach training goals.
 By following the principles of positive reinforcement, anyone - even children in the home - can develop more effective training skills and build a stronger relationship with their dog.
-Positive training methods are supported by, and the only training methodology recommended by the American Veterinary Society of Animal Behavior.
+Positive and force-free training methods are the only training methodologies recommended by the American Veterinary Society of Animal Behavior.
 Please click to see the AVSAB position statement on Humane Dog Training.

 bottom of page